klaudia021/DHCardHelper/README.md

     - Currently the same as GameMaster

 ### Menus
+#### Players
-  - Domain Cards - Lists the Domain type Cards
+  - Domains - Lists the Domain type Cards
-  - Subclass Cards - Lists the Subclass type Cards
+  - Subclasses - Lists the Subclass type Cards
-  - Heritage Cards - Lists the Heritage type Cards
+  - Heritage - Lists the Heritage type Cards
+  - Character Sheets - Lists the player's characters
+  - Add Character - Create a new character

+#### GM and Admins:
+  - 'Domains', 'Subclasses', 'Heritage' and 'Add Character' menus are the same
+  - Character Sheets - Lists all player's characters
+  - Add Card (Domain, Heritage, Subclass) - Create new Cards